vxst/la-llama3/README.md

 And it actually works.

-(Well, it is intend to generate one token, so I skipped things like real batching(it tied 2 sentences rather with stacking, but it's single token generate and not intend to use KV cache anyway)
+(Well, it is intend to generate one token, so I skipped things like real batching(it tied 2 sentences rather with stacking, but it's single token generator and not intend to use KV cache anyway)